 Side Note: Now, please understand that I’m not talking about the strange chemical tingles we may experience due to physical complications.
 I’ve only ever had “panic attacks” twice.
-Both times have occurred while I played host to a bacterial convention called Candida.
+Both times have occurred while I played host to a fungal convention called Candida.
 “Feelings of anxiety” is a common symptom of Candida, but Candida-anxiety doesn’t grow out of worry, doubt, or indecision.
 It’s brought on by physical stimulus.

 Before we continue, however, let’s remind ourselves what feelings are.
 Feelings are responses to stimuli.
 Sometimes that stimuli is physical and sometimes it’s mental.
 It’s also vital to note that mental stimulus is far more powerful than physical.